-Rural artists and crafters have the novelty of being only a mobile-click away from the big wide world yet, living closer to the earth, they have time to reflect and to be grounded in the Ubuntu culture of rural communities.
-This paved the way to a unique and exciting rural hip style developing in the far north of South Africa - a style drawing from the rich heritage of the northern peoples yet, one that very much engage with modern mediums and universal politics.
+Rural artists live close to earth.
+Connected to the worldwide web and being grounded in the culture of rural communities, paved the way to an exciting rural-hip style developing in the far north of South Africa – one that draw from the rich cultural heritage of the north yet also engages with modern mediums and universal politics.
 Our lodge is infused with this vibe, by design and by passion.

 "I have been to many places locally and abroad, Madi a Thavha has a unique identity with a compelling aura.
 Bravo!Tau, Tumi and Rategang Mohumapelo, South Africa.

 The mountains and valleys of Northern Limpopo has many surprises and delightful experiences to offer; a colorful spread of cultural heritage, CraftArt and extraordinary biodiversity awaits visitors who like to explore.
 With our News Update you can keep your finger on the pulse of special treats, tours, workshops and new discoveries in the vibrant North.
 Enjoy and thank you for visiting!
 Find more articles here »